JAORMX/deet.blog/content/posts/patience-is-the-key.md

 ![/images/20200712_224511.jpg](https://app.forestry.io/sites/pqtrwwknkydruw/body-media//images/20200712_224511.jpg)

-After this game she did her business inside the apartment, and we really needed to clean her up.
+After this game, she did her business inside the apartment, and we really needed to clean her up.
 We gave her a shower, which was at first quite uncomfortable for her, but in the end, she seemed even like it (?!).

 ![/images/20200712_232146.jpg](https://app.forestry.io/sites/pqtrwwknkydruw/body-media//images/20200712_232146.jpg)

-After the shower she got great energy and started to be playful and happy.
+After the shower, she got great energy and started to be playful and happy.
 As if we washed all the stress away :D We started to train the basic "come here" and "look" with her and it went surprisingly well.
 She got very excited and clearly wanted to play as well.
 So decided to try another toy.

 ![/images/20200712_233659.jpg](https://app.forestry.io/sites/pqtrwwknkydruw/body-media//images/20200712_233659.jpg)

 And it worked!
 This was the best tug of war game we have had with her so far.
-The toys and the concept of playing with them is so new to her that we just need to little by little introduce that her!
+The toys and the concept of playing with them are so new to her that we just need to little by little introduce that her!

 Later in the evening Deet really wanted to continue "come" and "look" training and it started to go very fluently